 Statement of Compliance with QCA Corporate Governance Code

 As a Board of Directors, we feel the Quoted Companies Alliance (QCA) Corporate Governance Code is the most appropriate code for Eckoh plc, given the Groups size, complexity and stage of maturity.
-The Board is committed to providing entrepreneurial leadership through good governance and accountability for the benefit and protection of our shareholders and stakeholders.

 We are confident as a Board that the correct strategy has been adopted and that our culture of good governance and accountability will enable us to work towards delivering the strategic goals while maintaining Eckoh as a sustainable business.

 We have set out in the table below, against each of the Principles of the QCA Corporate Governance Code, how Eckoh complies with the QCA Corporate Governance Code and where the relevant information can be located in the Annual Report for the year ended 31 March 2020.

 |1: Establish a strategy and business model which promote long-term value for shareholders||The strategy and business model which explains the strategic objectives of the Group and how the Company generates and preserves value over the longer term are set out in the Strategic Report on pages 3 to 19 of the Annual Report.

 The Board is collectively responsible for the long-term success of the Company and provides effective leadership by setting the strategic aim of the Company and overseeing the efficient implementation of these aims in order to achieve a successful and sustainable business.
 In practise the Executive Directors prepare and present the strategic plan to the Board, which the Board challenges in order to determine the strategic priorities.
 On an ongoing basis the Board ensures that the strategic plan is taken into consideration in its decision-making process.